dearlordylord/blog/src/content/blog/negative-space-is-misunderstood.md

 You most likely can archive this result in your language.
 E.g. in Typescript, it can be done with one of the [advanced codecs libraries](https://github.com/effect-ts/effect/tree/main/packages/schema) (a post on them’all is coming soon) or even manually.

+The technique is language-dependent.
+I will expand on specific techniques for Typescript and probably some other languages in the future.

 The point is that you can move your boundary closer to the compile-time and train your compiler to help you avoid mistakes *and* strongly document your code at the same time.

 With this technique you also avoid most of the “Negative State” programming, it just becomes outsourced to the calling code/validation wrappers.

 # How should it be instead?